At the beginning of the school year, a second grade teacher in Texas sent this letter home to her classroom parents:

 Research has been unable to prove that homework improves student performance.
 Rather, I ask that you spend your evenings doing things that are proven to correlate with student success.
 Eat dinner as a family, read together, play outside, and get your child to bed early.

-Mrs. Brandy Young
+Thanks, Mrs. Brandy Young

 A parent posted the letter on Facebook with a hearty thank you to the teacher.
 It went viral as parents nationwide expressed frustration at the amount of homework their children had, along with the stress it created in their home.